ENCODE-DCC/wgbs-pipeline/docs/CONTRIBUTING.md

 ```

 2. Make sure that you commit and push any formatting changes that may have occurred above.
+3. Run `cargo test` and make sure the Rust tests pass.

 ## Useful Tips